 Another one of these kinds of subtle fantastical elements is his watch face.
 You’ll notice that it doesn’t have hands.
 If you speak to Jason about this story and these characters, he’ll tell you about how he’s trying to deconstruct superheroes.
 And between us we had to decide the levels at which to set dystopia, fantasy, and reality.
 The inclusion of a watch without hands is my version of Superman’s “S” for this time traveler.
 It’s a nod enough.

 Tommy's twin sister, Zoe is more of a blunt instrument, even though she rivals her brother's skill at deduction.
 Because Zoe relies more on common sense than Tommy does, she can often point out the things that he's missed.
 Zoe is also highly skilled with languages, cryptology, and very good at catching someone in a lie.
 While Tommy is more apt to settle things peacefully, Zoe is not above using force or fear to get her way.
 Although she enjoys relentlessly teasing her brother, she is also highly protective of him.
-The Mark has granted her enhanced physical endurance and strength, which often comes in handy if she needs to throw someone through a window.
+She has enhanced physical endurance and strength, which often comes in handy if she needs to throw someone through a window.
 However, Zoe is haunted by some of the choices she's made along this seemingly damned journey through time.

 Note from Jason: